 Smashed Cauliflower and Roasted Asparagus Sandwich

-- 1 t (5 ml) Sea Salt or Kosher Salt
+- 1 teaspoon (5 ml) Sea Salt or Kosher Salt

-- In a large pot, heat olive oil on medium heat.
+- Make smashed cauliflower: In a large pot, heat olive oil on medium heat.
 Add garlic and cook until light golden, stirring very frequently.

 - Add cauliflower and milk.
 Increase heat to bring to a simmer, then lower heat back to medium (should be a vigorous simmer without boiling over).